Contact:

 A slag pit is a basin- or shaft-shaped concrete structure, often with a refractory lining, that receives liquid or solidifying metallurgical slag.
 The pit is typically located beneath the tapping area or along the ladle path and is structurally designed to safely absorb high thermal and mechanical loads, impact loads from slag pouring, and operational fluctuations.
-Colloquially, people also speak of a slag pit, slag bed, or slag pan, with design and function varying accordingly.
+Colloquially, people also speak of a slag bed or slag pan, with design and function varying accordingly.
+In technical usage, the term slag pit usually denotes the primary catchment and cooling structure within the tapping environment.

 Construction, function, and types of slag pits

 Slag pits are functionally designed to safely buffer, cool, or collect slag for onward transport.
-They usually consist of a load-bearing trough with base slab, walls, and cantilever slabs, often supplemented by steel components, grating, baffle walls, and de-dusting elements.
+They usually consist of a load-bearing trough with base slab, walls, and cantilever slabs, often supplemented by steel components, grating, baffle walls, and dedusting elements.
 Depending on the plant and process, different types exist, such as deep shaft pits for hot slag or shallower beds for controlled cooling.
+Key design criteria include:

 Dry and wet operation